Polycystic kidney disease-Can I get term life coverage?

 How do life companies rate life insurance with polycystic kidney disease?

-Polycystic kidney disease is a medical condition in which the kidneys develop multiple enlarging fluid filled sacs.
+Poly cystic kidney disease is a medical condition in which the kidneys develop multiple enlarging fluid filled sacs.
 A child with one affected parent has about a 50% chance of inheriting the disease.

-Polycystic kidney disease progresses slowly and is often initially asymptomatic.
+PKD progresses slowly and is often initially asymptomatic.
 Sometimes it is discovered by ultrasound in childhood.
 Onset of clinical symptoms is usually in early or middle adult life and may include back pain, hematuria, infection, and colic due to kidney stones.

 In a third of cases, cysts are also present in the liver, and in 10-35% of cases there are intracranial aneurysms.
 Hypertension is also found in about 50% of the cases.

 Life insurance companies that underwrite PKD will want to take a good look at a prospects medical history.
 In particular, they will be interested in recent kidney function test along with any ultrasound results.
-Other factors such as history of high blood pressure will be considered.
+Also, factors such as history of high blood pressure will be considered.

-Although more than half of patients develop abnormal lab work indicative of kidney impairment within 10 years of onset, the course is variable and renal failure may not occur for more than 20 years.
+Half of patients develop abnormal lab work indicative of kidney impairment within 10 years of onset, the course is variable and renal failure may not occur for more than 20 years.

 Kidney Function Tests can help resolve the question of any current evidence of kidney failure of insufficiency.
 A urine sample can help determine if their is any active kidney disease.

-Let’s discuss some of the typical underwriting outcomes of those with polycystic kidney disease.
+Let’s discuss some of the typical underwriting outcomes of those with poly cystic kidney disease.
 Life insurance companies use a rating system based on what is known as an alphabetical table rating.

 A table rating typically indicates how much additional premium surcharge would be added to the standard rate for the age and sex of the applicant.
 The lower the table rating the lower the premium surcharge.
 Each table rating typically adds 25% premium surcharge to the policy.